Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Pro Tips for Bassett Sofa

-• Choose upholstery for your lifestyle first—pets, kids, spills, and heat matter more than the swatch alone.
+• Choose upholstery for actual use: pets, children, spills, sunlight, and body heat matter more than how a small swatch looks under showroom lights.

 FAQs